theory/theory.so/source/_posts/2014-09-17-sqitch-on-floss-weekly.md

 date: 2014-09-17 20:42
 comments: true
 external-url: http://twit.tv/show/floss-weekly/309
-categories:
+categories: podcast
 ---

 Yours truly was feature in this week's episode of [FLOSS Weekly], talking about Sqitch.
-I feel pretty good about this intereview, despite continually banging on my legs, the table, and the mic.
+I feel pretty good about this interview, despite continually banging on my legs, the table, and the mic.
 It's interesting to try to communicate what Sqitch is about purely by talking.